ajay-ca/golang/README.md

 ## About

-Each category contains several problems labelled as folders.
-Each folder contains the respective question and answer.
-You can code by yourself or can refer my solutions.
-I will also try to comment or create an alternative solution for the same question if I'm known of.
+* Each category contains several problems labelled as folders.
+* Each folder contains the respective question and answer.
+* You can code by yourself or can refer my solutions.
+I will comment or create an alternative solution for the same question.